Morocco Walking Tours

 Imagine a day like this: You climb onto a camel, sway into a Moroccan desert to watch the sun set, and then settle into a Berber encampment to eat and dance around the campfire before nodding off in a luxury tent.
 Anywhere but Morocco, that would be hard to beat.

-But on our multisport, culture + walking, Essaouira or Fes family trips, unforgettably exotic experiences fill every day.
+On our family departures, unforgettably exotic experiences fill every day.
 You’ll walk (or bike if you prefer) in lush oases full of date palms and fields.
 You’ll meet shepherd families and squeeze past donkey carts as you explore the Medieval medinas.
 In Marrakesh, you’ll haggle your way through the souks and see snake charmers and have dinner in one of the city’s finest private mansions.

 All along the way, you’ll stay in lovely hotels, each one with a swimming pool.
 And the best surprise of all is the warmth with which the Moroccans welcome you and make you feel comfortable and well cared for in this gorgeous exotic land.